-Why you should visit Grand Canyon in December with a lot less crowds!
+Why you should visit Grand Canyon in December with a lot fewer crowds!

 The Grand Canyon in December is a surprisingly fantastic time of year to take a trip to the